likhithaindukuri/Wisher/README.md

 ## About
--Effortless Wishing: Wisher simplifies the process of sending wishes by allowing users to schedule personalized messages to be sent via email at specific times.
+- Effortless Wishing: Wisher simplifies the process of sending wishes by allowing users to schedule personalized messages to be sent via email at specific times.
--Never Miss an Occasion: With Wisher, you can ensure that your loved ones receive your wishes on time, every time, eliminating the risk of forgetting important dates.
+- Never Miss an Occasion: With Wisher, you can ensure that your loved ones receive your wishes on time, every time, eliminating the risk of forgetting important dates.
--Streamlined Management: Manage recipients' email addresses, craft personalized messages, and schedule wishes all within one convenient platform.
+- Streamlined Management: Manage recipients' email addresses, craft personalized messages, and schedule wishes all within one convenient platform.
--Secure and Reliable: Your data and wishes are kept safe and secure, allowing you to send heartfelt messages with peace of mind.
+- Secure and Reliable: Your data and wishes are kept safe and secure, allowing you to send heartfelt messages with peace of mind.

 ## Tech Slack
 - [HTML](https://html.com/)